rayandus/store-locator/README.md

 <h1 align="center">
   <a href="http://www.amitmerchant.com/electron-markdownify"><img src="src/app/images/shop-locator-logo.png" alt="Markdownify" width="200"></a>
-  <div style="font-size: 15px">Store Locator Demo</div>
 </h1>

 ## About the Project

-The Store Locator App is a personal demonstration project that utilizes the Google Maps API which is a collection of maps services provided by Google that allow developers to integrate Google Maps into their applications.
+The Store Locator App is a personal project that demonstrates the use of the Google Maps API.
+This API is a suite of services provided by Google, enabling developers to incorporate Google Maps into their applications.

 This project integrates the following:
 - Maps Javascript API